 This deals with Mary’s imprisonment and execution in England, and James’s reign in Scotland, until he also became King of England in 1603.
 It is was published by the Book Guild on 27 February 2014.

-Robert’s first book ‘Hunting from Hampstead‘ (Book Guild, 2002), came about after he inherited a bundle of perfectly preserved water colour sketch books in his mother’s estate.
+Robert’s first book ‘Hunting from Hampstead‘ (Book Guild, 2002), came about after he inherited a bundle of pwhoerfectly preserved water colour sketch books in his mother’s estate.
 Each page was filled with beautiful, illustrated drawing of hunting and country life.
 Further research showed that they had been drawn at the turn of the century by Cecil Stedall, his great Uncle.
 ‘Hunting from Hampstead‘ tells the story of Cecil and his brothers, who hunted from the family home in Hampstead, and travelled to Palestine with their horses to fight in the First World War.
 It was illustrated throughout with Cecil’s drawings and photographs taken by his mother.
 The book was warmly received and offers a fascinating window into a family’s life at the turn of the 20th century.